 Analysis.
 Spike detection and sorting will be conducted online with NR.
-Sorting will be performed first using principal component analysis for dimensional reduction of spike waveforms and then unsupervised Gaussian Mixture modeling for classification (real-time C# port of Charles Bowman's 'Cluster', written in C [Bowman]).
+Sorting will be performed first using principal component analysis for dimensional reduction of spike waveforms and then unsupervised Gaussian mixture modeling for classification (real-time C# port of Charles Bowman's 'Cluster', written in C [Bowman]).
 Data generated will consist of three binary file types: spike files containing spike objects (time, channel, 3-ms voltage waveform, unit #); digital files containing digital objects denoting the 32 bit port state and encoding stimulation timing, frequency, pulse-width and amplitude; and 'analog' files containing raw traces of LED current measurements.
-For each DIV and each construct combination, the normalized steady state firing rate of unit i, fi=(|nj)/max⁡(fi|nj), will be calculated.
-Here, fi|nj is the steady-state firing rate for a particular a particular combination of control values n1 =F| P,I, n2 =FP|I, or n3 =IPF. n1 is stimulation frequency at a given pulse-width and irradiance, n2 is duty-cycle at a given irradiance and n3 is average light power over time.
+The normalized steady state firing rate of unit i, fi=(|nj)/max⁡(fi|nj), will be calculated for each construct combination at each DIV.
+Here, fi|nj is the steady-state firing rate for a particular combination of control values n1 =F| P,I, n2 =FP|I, or n3 =IPF. n1 is stimulation frequency at a given pulse-width and irradiance, n2 is duty-cycle at a given irradiance and n3 is average light power over time.
 The ensemble average of the set of normalized per unit firing rates, fi|nj, will be compared with each prospective control parameter, nj.
 This method examines the effect of a control signal on an 'average unit' within each DNC, and therefore accounts for variability in the number of neurons that happen to be picked up by a given MEA.
 The monotonicity, signal to noise ratio, and dynamic range of the relationship between nj and fi|nj will be considered for a given construct and the highest performing control signal nj* will be designated as the control signal for a that construct.

 1-B. OPTIMIZE PERFORMANCE OF POPULATION CLAMP